 Q. Do I need to be fit?

 A. No level of fitness is required to start only a willingness to learn and have a go.
-Through Aikido you will improve your fitness and flexibility but there is nothing to bar any one having a go unless you have medical advice against this activity.
+Through Aikido you will improve your fitness, flexibility and grow in confidence.
+There is nothing to bar any one having a go unless you have medical advice against this activity.
 Our induction process covers a health declaration - so that we are aware of factors that may limit or alter the way we might cover parts of what we might want to teach you.

 Q. Are training sessions on all year round